epasveer/QProcessInfoWidget/README.md

 QProcessInfoWidget
 ==================

-QProcessInfoWidget is a Loading/Busy indicator widget for Qt
+QProcessInfoWidget is a widget to list processes running on your select.

+Select a process with a double-click of the process.
+A Qt signal is emitted.
+There is a button to include/exclude system process.
+There is a button to refresh the list.
+You can do a wildcard search of username and/or program name.

 Copy these files to your project.